AdobeDocs/experience-manager-65.en/help/journey-headless/developer/getting-started.md

 ### Scope {#scope}

 It is important to have a clearly defined scope for the project.
-Scope informs acceptance criteria and allows you to establish a definition of done.
+Scope informs acceptance criteria and lets you establish a definition of done.

 The first question you must ask is "What am I trying to achieve with AEM Headless?"
 The answer should in general be that you have or will have in the future an experience application that you've built with your own development tools not with AEM.
 This experience application could be a mobile app, a web site, or any other end-user customer facing experience application.
 The goal for using AEM Headless is to feed your experience application with content that is created, stored, and managed in AEM with state-of-the-art APIs that would call AEM Headless to fetch content or even fully CRUD content directly from your experience application.
 If this is not what you are looking to do, you probably want to [go back to the AEM documentation](https://experienceleague.adobe.com/docs/experience-manager-65.html) and find the section that better suits what you want to accomplish.